 The Chamber Music Society of Lincoln Center (CMS) is one of eleven constituents of Lincoln Center for the Performing Arts, the largest performing arts complex in the world.
 Along with other constituents such as the New York Philharmonic, New York City Ballet, Lincoln Center Theater, and The Metropolitan Opera, the Chamber Music Society has its home at Lincoln Center.
 The Chamber Music Society’s performance venue, Alice Tully Hall, has received international acclaim as the world's most exciting new venue for chamber music.

 CMS produces its own recordings on the CMS Studio Recordings label, which has been highly praised for both the artistry and the recorded sound of the eclectic range of repertoire it has released.
 These recordings are sold on-site at concerts in New York, on tour, and through the CMS website as well as online retailers such as iTunes.
+The newest media innovation, CMS Live!, offers recordings available only by download of extraordinary live performances, chosen by CMS artistic directors David Finckel and Wu Han from among each season’s many concerts.
 CMS also has a broad range of historic recordings on the Arabesque, Delos, SONY Classical, Telarc, Musical Heritage Society, MusicMasters, and Omega Record Classics labels.
 Selected live CMS concerts are available for download as part of Deutsche Grammophon’s DG Concerts series.

 In 2004, CMS appointed cellist David Finckel and pianist Wu Han artistic directors.
 They succeed founding director Charles Wadsworth (1969-89), Fred Sherry (1989-93), and David Shifrin (1993-2004).